Skip to Main Content

 Insurers

-An insurance company will commonly require a home insurance inspection within the first 30-60 days of the policy effective date to ensure the application was completed truthfully and accurately to the value and risk of the home.
+An insurance company will commonly require a home insurance inspection within the first 30-60 days of the policy effective date to ensure the application was completed truthfully and accurately regarding the value and risk of the home.
 The inspection results could be used to make changes to your dwelling coverage and may require you to address issues with your home identified during the inspection.

 What a home insurance inspection covers